openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 @endsphinxtabset

-These were the basic steps to apply QAT method from the NNCF.
+These were the basic steps to applying the QAT method from the NNCF.
 However, it is required to save/load model checkpoints during the training.
-Since NNCF wraps original model with its own object it provides an API for these needs.
+Since NNCF wraps the original model with its own object it provides an API for these needs.

 ### 7. Save checkpoint
 To save model checkpoint use the following API: